coderamen666/srd-v3.5-md/spells/spells-m-o.md

 Unlike mundane armor, *mage armor* entails no armor check penalty, arcane spell failure chance, or speed reduction.
-Since *mage armor* is made of force, incorporeal creatures can't bypass it the way they do normal armor.
+Since *mage armor* is made of force, incorporeal creatures can’t bypass it the way they do normal armor.

 *Focus:* A piece of cured leather.